Ralph-Lee/blog/markdownpad-2-markdown-editing-in-windows.md

 What would be nice is the option to right-click on the HTML tag, and have the program convert that to the Markdown equivalent.

 * **Word Highlighting**
-As in Notepad++, double click a word, and all instances of that word in the current document are highlighted.
+Double click a word, and all instances of that word in the current document are highlighted.

 * **Local directory browser**
 I'd sometimes like to be able to have a view into a local directory.
 Click on any given .md file, and it would load into the editor.

 * **Ribbon instead of a toolbar?**
-I love the Office ribbon.
+I love the Office ribbon; would be nice to see similar in MarkdownPad.
 I know this would be a lot of work.